“A lot of people say they want to get out of pain, and I’m sure that’s true, but they aren’t willing to make healing a high priority.”

 Curcumin

-Curcumin is a phenol derived from the rhizome of Curcuma longa, which is lipophilic and shows low solubility in water, potentially limiting its absorption from the digestive tract.
-It is commonly used in Indian foods such as curry as a flavoring and coloring agent.
 Orally ingested curcumin is metabolized into the active metabolite tetrahydrocurcumin by a reductase found in the intestinal epithelium.
-Extensive research during the last few decades has identified a strong therapeutic and pharmacological potential for curcumin as antioxidant, antimutagenic, antiprotozoal and antibacterial agent.
+Extensive research during the last few decades has identified a strong therapeutic and pharmacological potential for curcumin as antioxidant, anti-inflammatory and anti-obesity properties.

 See: Curcumin